jmananguit/Mananguit-2-ECE-B-Spotify-Exploratory-Data-Analysis/README.md

 Number of Columns: 24
 ```

-## Determining the Missing Values and Data Types
+## :part_alternation_mark: Determining the Missing Values and Data Types
 ### Missing Values
 - In order to calculate the count of missing values for each column in the dataset, we need to determine the total number of NaN (Not a Number) elements in the dataset
 - The command '.isnull' can be used to determine if an elemenet in a dataframe is NaN